lavignep007/EmailScraper/README.md

 EmailScraper preserves distinct source messages rather than attempting to collapse messages solely because their content appears identical.

-For example, an original message and a subsequently forwarded copy are separate email records and may have different Gmail IDs and RFC Message-IDs.
+For example, an original message and a subsequently forwarded copy are separate email records and may have different provider message IDs and RFC Message-IDs.

 This preserves the source mailbox accurately while allowing higher-level analysis to identify related or substantively duplicated content separately.